Organising a photo collection

 1.3 Digikam

 Digikam is a whole photo library and metadata management system.
-(Linux, macos, windows)
+(Linux, macOS, Windows)

 The application covers the photographic workflow consisting of these major stages:

-• Import photos, raw files, and videos
+- Import photos, raw files, and videos

-• Organize your collections
+- Organise your collections

-• Search in your collections
+- Search in your collections

-• Browse, compare, and view items in your collections
+- Browse, compare, and view items in your collections

-• Post-processing, editing, assembling, and transforming your photos
+- Post-processing, editing, assembling, and transforming your photos

-• Share and publish photos
+- Share and publish photos

 1.4 Tropy

-Tropy is an open source photo manager targeting researchers.
+Tropy is an open-source photo manager targeting researchers.

-Tropy is free, open-source software that allows you to organize and describe photographs of research material.
+Tropy is free, open-source software that allows you to organise and describe photographs of research material.
 Once you have imported your photos into Tropy, you can combine photos into items (e.g., photos of the three pages of a letter into a single item), and group photos into lists.
 You can also describe the content of a photograph.
-Tropy uses customizable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive.
+Tropy uses customisable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive.

 1.5 Exposure

-Exposure X7 creative photo editor and organizer (Mac, windows) organises photos and also has many photo-optimised editing functions.
+Exposure X7 creative photo editor and organizer (Mac, Windows) organises photos and also has many photo-optimised editing functions.
 (USD140-160)

 1.6 librephotos